ChainAgnostic/CAIPs/CAIPs/caip-287.md

 ## Simple Summary

-CAIP-288 introduces the `wallet_sessionChanged` event for notifying the caller/dapp of updates to the session authorization scopes within an existing CAIP-25 session.
+CAIP-288 introduces the `wallet_sessionChanged` event for notifying callers party to an active [CAIP-25][] session of updates to session authorizations.

 ## Abstract

-This proposal aims to extend the CAIP-25 standard by defining a new JSON-RPC event for notifying the caller/dapp of updates to the session authorization scopes.
+This proposal aims to extend the [CAIP-25][] standard by defining a new JSON-RPC event for notifying the caller/dapp of updates to session authorizations.
 This event allows wallets to dynamically inform dapps of changes to authorizations, providing more granular control and better user experience.

 ## Motivation